GSA/idmanagement.gov/_buy/buy.md

 # Services

-The following organizations offer Identity, Credential, and Authentication services to the Federal Government.
-If your organization has a relevant Identity, Credential, or Authentication service, [contact us](../contact-us/) so we can add it to the list.
+The following organizations offer Identity, Credential, and Access Management services to the Federal Government.
+If your organization has a relevant Identity, Credential, or Access Management service, [contact us](../contact-us/) so we can add it to the list.

 ### Government Identity Services